 While the scene is true about the coin toss between Ritchie and a member of Buddy's band, Ritchie Valens was not sick as seen in the movie.
 The Big Bopper was.
 He begged Holly's band mate (and future country music star) Waylon Jennings for the chance to ride on the plane because he was coming down with the flu.
 The coin toss took place between Ritchie Valens and Tommy Allsup.

 In one of the final scenes, you see Buddy Holly and his band performing "Crying, Waiting, Hoping".
-In fact this song was never recorded in the studio or performed with his band during his lifetime.
+In fact this song was never recorded in the studio or performed with his band during Buddy Holly's lifetime.
 The song was recorded privately by Buddy on his own with his guitar as an idea, on a home tape recorder.
 But not until after his death was it made into studio release, by various musicians recording overdubs.
 It is extremely unlikely Holly would've played this song that night.

 The morning after Ritchie and Bob played in the Cowboy Palace, there is a 1957 calendar shown hanging in the kitchen but the days are incorrect in correspondence to the dates.
 The calendar shows October 1 to be on a Wednesday when, in fact, it was on a Tuesday.